 We’ve come to rely on smartphones for nearly everything—from productivity management, to hailing a taxi.
 While there are many approaches to drinking less alcohol, in this day and age you may be asking yourself “is there an app for that?”
-Yes: As it turns out, there are a number of them.
+Yes: As it turns out, there are a number of sobriety apps.
 Whether you’re looking for a new way to monitor your drinking, full-scale rehab from home, or access to a larger community, there are now a number of excellent digital options.
 Here are six strong picks for apps that can help you reduce or quit drinking (arranged in no particular order).

 What it’s best for: Drinking moderately, staying safe

 BAC stands for blood alcohol concentration, which is commonly used to measure a person’s level of intoxication.
 With so many variables at play—from body weight to rate of consumption—it can be hard to know when you’re above the legal limit of 0.08 percent.

 BACTrack can let you know where you stand.
 Simply blow into the Bluetooth-enabled digital breathalyzer, and this blood-alcohol calculator app will tell you your exact level.
 This can help you keep track of how much you are drinking, and remind you when to slow down.

 What it’s best for: Tracking your progress, staying motivated

 Whether you’d like to stop drinking alcohol entirely, or just want to cut back, knowing how long it’s been since your last drink can be very helpful.
 Quit That! is a simple, straightforward way to do just that.
 The app provides you with detailed, down-to-the-minute counters to help motivate you to stay on track.
 It even estimates how much money you’re saving every day by not drinking.